 Sometimes a walking meditation is less about where you’re going and more about turning inward and listening to yourself.
 Walking in a circle allows you to concentrate on practicing mindfulness, as you are destination free.
 “So often we are focused on ‘arriving’ somewhere; when we walk in a circle it naturally induces a state of meditative awareness,” notes Haber.
 “Walk around a track, a lake, or anywhere that is circular.
 I can remember being a kid in third grade and walking around the block with my best girl friend at the time.
 Although we were not consciously walking meditatively, it actually felt like a meditation, as we shared our secrets and planned our lives, sometimes looping around the block multiple times.
 This was a ritual that continued through high school with the same friend, and I realized in retrospect that it was a special time.”
 Whether you choose to do this walk alone, or with someone, choose your pace and pay attention to your body, your needs and your thoughts.
 Notice how your feet land on the ground, how your legs feel.
 Think about what’s bothering you or what you want to accomplish in the next week or month.
 This is your time to feel, observe, listen.”

 A labyrinth—a circle that creates a spiral—is considered a sacred symbol.
-And while not everyone has access to a labyrinth, it can be a wonderful place for a meditative walk.
+And while not everyone has access to a labyrinth, you might just find that your local community has one, and it can be a wonderful place for a meditative walk.
 If you’re able to visit one, spend some time in silence before you begin the walk.
 “Some people aim to let go of something as they travel inward to the center of the spiral,” says Haber.
-“On the return, they think about something they want to take hold of, something they want to do more of in life.”
+“On the return, they think about something they want to move toward inviting into their life.”
 But you can also just set a simple intention as you walk the labyrinth.
 I intend to listen to a friend today.
 I intend to show my gratitude today.
 When you reach the center of the spiral, say a prayer or sit in silence before you make your way back out.